Visual Sketchpad: Sketching as a Visual Chain of Thought for Multimodal Language Models: Visual

 We introduce visual \name, a general framework that enables multimodal LMs to draw sketches as intermediate reasoning steps and to use these sketches to facilitate further reasoning. \autoref{fig:method} shows examples of how \name works.
 Given a multimodal query, \name agent generates a sketching plan to address the query (\textit{Thought}), and then synthesizes a program to create visual sketches (\textit{Action}).
 By analyzing the resulting sketches (\textit{Observation}), which serve as a visual representation of the reasoning process, the model generates a final response to the query.

 Our framework requires no finetuning or training.
 Multimodal LMs, out of the box, can be prompted to sketch using our framework.
+Our implementation is based on the AutoGen~\cite{wu2023autogen} framework.
 We give the overview of our \name framework in \S\ref{sec:method:react}, and delve deep into how it integrates sketching into the reasoning process in \S\ref{sec:method:sketch}.